jay-jay/4D-Twilio/README.md

 ## Be sure that you have an active Twilio account.
 The following keys are required
 1. sid
-2. toke
+2. token
-3. number (OPTIONAL) - If you use this in your config, messaging_service_sid has no effect
+3. number - Your mobile number.
+If you use this in your config, messaging_service_sid has no effect
-4. messaging_service_sid (OPTIONAL) - In order to use this, number should not be added in config.
-Nice to have if you want to show your Brand name to you SMS receipient rather than a mobile-number
+4. messaging_service_sid (OPTIONAL) - In order to use this, number should not be left empty in the config.
+Nice to have if you want to show your Brand name to your SMS receipient rather than your mobile number.

 ## Installation
 1. Drop Twilio.4dbase into your 4D Application's Components folder